ibhagwan/fzf-lua-frecency.nvim/README.md

 # fzf-lua-frecency.nvim

-A frecency-based file picker for [fzf-lua](https://github.com/ibhagwan/fzf-lua), ranking files by how frequently and recently you use them.
+A frecency-based file picker for [fzf-lua](https://github.com/ibhagwan/fzf-lua) that ranks files based on how often and how recently they're accessed.

 Implements a [variant](https://wiki.mozilla.org/User:Jesse/NewFrecency) of Mozilla's frecency algorithm.

 ## Performance
 `fzf-lua-frecency.nvim` prioritizes performance in a few ways:

-- Frecency scores are recomputed when a file is selected from the picker, _not_ when populating the picker UI.
+- Frecency scores are recomputed and sorted when a file is selected from the picker, _not_ when populating the picker UI.
 - Scores are stored separately for each working directory (`cwd`).
 This avoids filtering irrelevant files when populating the picker UI.
 - The list of frecency-ranked files is streamed alongside results from `fd`.
-This ensures the most relevant files appear first without delaying the rest of the results.
+This ensures the most frecent files appear first without delaying the rest of the results.

 ## Usage